webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - the general level of **ease or difficulty when transferring data** out of a providers data center.
 - **Private Cloud**
   - **distributed computing environment** with only **one customer**.
+- **Procedures**
+  - step-by-step processes that individual or organization must follow in specific circumstances.
+  - similar to checklist. (e.g. steps to take when responding to a data breach).
 - **Quantitative**
-  - Risk assessment that uses specific numerical values.
+  - Risk assessment that uses **specific numerical values**.
 - **Qualitative**
-  - Risk assessment that uses nonnumerical categories that are relative in nature, such as high, medium, and low.
+  - Risk assessment that uses **nonnumerical** categories that are relative in nature, such as **high, medium, and low**.
 - **Randomization**
   - replacement of data with random characters.
 - **Regulators**